Skip to main content

 How do I mount a tablet on the wall for Home Assistant?

 A VESA-adapter case plus a PoE splitter is the cleanest install.
 Dockem and Heckler Design make VESA cases for the iPad, Lenovo Tab M11, Samsung Galaxy Tab A9+, and Amazon Fire Max 11 ($40–$80).
 For power, a PoE splitter from UCTRONICS or PoE Texas outputs 5V USB-C from a single Cat6 cable, eliminating the visible USB-C run.
-The SONOFF NSPanel Pro 120 is the only product in the guide that mounts directly into a US single-gang electrical box with a first-party PoE splitter path — no VESA case needed.
+The SONOFF NSPanel Pro 120 is the only product in the guide that recesses directly into a standard in-wall box (SONOFF specs a 120mm box — confirm the variant for your region) with a first-party PoE splitter path — no VESA case needed.

 SONOFF NSPanel Pro vs a full tablet — which should I choose for Home Assistant?

 The NSPanel Pro 120 is better for quick-control room panels: bedroom lights, hallway lock, bathroom fan, a few climate tiles.
 The 4.7-inch screen is ideal for that use case and its $129.90 price allows multi-room installs at lower total cost.
 A full 11-inch tablet is better for a main living-room dashboard with camera feeds, full Lovelace views, and media controls.
 Many HA households use both: tablets in the main space, NSPanels in individual rooms.
-Firmware 3.7+ added native HA app support, and the Gen 2 (expected June 2026) adds Matter — the NSPanel's HA integration depth is now genuinely competitive with tablets.
+Firmware 3.7+ added native HA app support, and a Matter-capable successor has been discussed in SONOFF community channels without a confirmed ship date — the NSPanel's HA integration depth is now genuinely competitive with tablets.

 What are the best Lovelace card sets for a Home Assistant wall panel?